 The Commission reported on12th October 2010 on the effectiveness of the Directive in terms of actual remediation of environmental damages and on the availability at reasonable costs and on conditions of insurance and other types of financial security:

-On the basis of the national reports submitted in 2013 by the Member States to the Commission and of other relevant information, the Commission will report in 2014 on the experience gained in the application of the Directive.
-This report will evaluate the Directive and include a review of it.
-Due to delays in reporting and evaluation (MS reports, evaluation studies, internal process) and due to the changes at EU political level (new European Parliament and new Commission) the report will not be completed before the end of 2014.
-Any further action will be taken on the basis of the report and the comments from the European Institutions (in particular the Parliament and the Council), ELD stakeholders and following a public consultation process.
+On the basis of the national reports submitted in 2013 by the Member States to the Commission and of other relevant information, the Commission had to report in 2014 on the experience gained in the application of the Directive.
+This report includes a review and REFIT evaluation of the Directive.
+Due to delays in reporting and evaluation (MS reports, evaluation studies, internal REFIT process) and due to the changes at EU political level in 2014, the report will not be completed before the mid of 2015.
+Any possible further action may be taken on the basis of the report and the comments from the European Institutions (in particular the Parliament and the Council), ELD stakeholders and following a public consultation process.